Audio Route

 Logical IO refers to the logical input and output functions provided by the DSP.
 It encompasses Primary SPK, Secondary SPK, Primary MIC, Secondary MIC, Fusion MIC, Bone MIC, External MIC, Internal MIC, Primary AUX, Secondary AUX, Primary Reference MIC, Secondary Reference MIC, Primary Reference SPK, and Secondary Reference SPK.
 Logical IO is classified according to the Audio Category.

-The figure shows types of Logical_IO.
+The figure shows types of Logical IO.

 Audio Route Path